-There is even research to show that air pollution is linked to diabetes, obesity and stroke.
-“We know that it affects all the organs in the body in some way, but it has a profound impact on the bloodstream and respiratory system,” says Chris Large, director for charity Global Action Plan, who co-ordinate Clean Air Day on 21 June.
+There’s even research to show that air pollution is linked to diabetes, obesity and stroke.
+“We know it affects all the organs in the body in some way, but it has a profound impact on the bloodstream and respiratory system,” says Chris Large, director for charity Global Action Plan, who co-ordinate Clean Air Day on 21 June.

 Who is most at risk?

 But who is exposed to the most pollution?
 An exercise by the Healthy Air Campaign, King’s College London and Camden council used members of the public to track exposure to air pollution in London.
 Interestingly, they found that travelling on foot or by bike exposed commuters to significantly fewer fumes than using a car or bus.
-Pollution levels that commuters in cars were exposed to was actually 3.5 times higher than for those walking, 5 times higher than for those cycling and 2.5 times higher than for commuters who traveled by bus.
+Pollution levels that commuters in cars experienced were 3.5 times higher than for those walking.
+It was 5 times higher than for those cycling and 2.5 times higher than for commuters who travelled by bus.

 “Think of cars like Pac-Man; as they drive along, they ‘eat’ up the pollution from the car in front” says Large.
-Drivers are also stuck in their cars, so they cannot walk or cycle out of any build-up of pollution, and it is much harder for pollutants to disperse once they get inside a car.
+Drivers are also stuck in their cars, so they can’t walk or cycle out of any pollution build-up, and it is much harder for pollutants to disperse once they get inside a car.

 What can we do to protect ourselves?